tubetiquette/tubetiquette.github.io/blog.md

 landing-title: Story time!
 description-short: Designs
 title: Blog
 description: Let's catch up!
-Because T-shirts are a form of expression, we want to offer some narrative around our designs on our blog.
+Because t-shirts are a form of expression, we want to offer some narrative around our designs on our blog.
 permalink: /blog/
 image: /assets/images/tubetiquette_logo_blog.png
 nav-menu: true